 We guarantee that you will have housing on Tulane’s campus for your first two years.
 Your roommates will be Tulane students.
 You will not be guaranteed a freshman roommate, but living with sophomores or upperclassmen could be a major opportunity to learn from some seasoned students.
-While we cannot guarantee it, our goal is to ensure that Spring Scholars are placed in a first-year hall or at least with another first-year student.

 During the beginning of the fall and spring semester, Tulane has a clubs and activities expo to recruit new members.
 The same clubs and activities recruit at each expo and they are always looking for new members to join their ranks.